 The rapid evolution of technology has made it easier for businesses to go global with very less effort.
 One of the critical aspects of looking for new opportunities in a foreign market is to understand and engage with your new customer base.
 Also if you have any existing customer in certain demographic, it’s only logical to make your business website and support also available in a language they can engage in.

 Let’s say your company based out of an English predominant market is starting to gain customers from different regions other than your primary market.
 Up until now, your business has a website and a Knowledge base in just the English language (Monolingual).
 Though English is quite popular across the globe, it’s neither ubiquitous nor the most spoken language.
-Customers love familiarity, eventually familiarity breeds loyalty and trust on your brand.
+Customers love familiarity, eventually, familiarity breeds loyalty and trust in your brand.

 As data* suggest,